Mattlister/The-Monkees-Monkees/README.md

 platform website as you can link here and then go on to other pages to find more in depth information, opportunities to purchase memorabilia and follow the band as the remaining members continue to tour.
 I wanted the site to be easy to use for all users of all ages and so to:

-* howcase the band
+* Showcase the band

-* llow the user to follow them, purchase items or arrange private bookings
+* Allow the user to follow them, purchase items or arrange private bookings

 * Nice design that allows each user to move around the site comfortably.
 This is designed for fans of all ages.